peasy/Peasy.NET-Samples/README.md

 ### Videos

 An application walkthru of the WPF Application can be viewed [here](https://youtu.be/EdBKA6m_HKY).

-An application walkthru of the WPF Application can be viewed [here](https://youtu.be/8axAQ-s2rEQ).
+An application walkthru of the ASP.NET MVC Application can be viewed [here](https://youtu.be/8axAQ-s2rEQ).

 ### Solution and Project Structure